-Advisory: BUS 65 or 66 and/or BUS 51 or knowledge of key-
+Advisory: BUS 65 or 66 and/or BUS 51 or knowledge of keyboard

 Learn to use the microcomputer for fundamentals of words processing using Microsoft Word software.
-This beginning level word processing course covers such topics as creating, editing, formatting and printing documents setting tabsk, creating tables and more.
+This beginning level word processing course covers such topics as creating, editing, formatting and printing documents setting tabks, creating tables and more.
+This course fulfills the Proficiency Requirement for Computer Literacy.
 May be repeated three times.
-Satisfies Computer Literacy Requirement.
 SC

-BUS-068 Introduction to Desktop Publishing on the
+BUS-068 Introduction to Desktop Publishing on the PC